hannibunny/mlbook/_sources/diffusion/denoisingDiffusion.md

 ```

-For the backward diffusion process a conditional probability distributions must be learned.
+For the backward diffusion, the noise between two successive image representations must be estimated.
+If the more noisy image $x_{t}$ and the noise $\epsilon_t$ are known, it is easy to subtract the noise from the more noisy image in order to get the less noisy image representation $x_{t-1}$.
 For this a neural network is applied.
 The forward diffusion process doesn't require a training.

-The range of applications of Diffusion models is similar as for GANs and VAEs, e.g. image generation, image modification, text-driven image generation, image-to-image translation, superresolution, image segmentation or 3D shape generation and completion.
+The range of applications of Diffusion models is similar as for GANs and VAEs, e.g. image generation, image modification, text-driven image generation (e.g. in DALL-E 2), image-to-image translation, superresolution, image segmentation or 3D shape generation and completion.

 ## Forward Diffusion Process